ThronDeveloper/discord-server-cloner/README.md

 ---

 <h3 align="center">Discord Server Cloner</h3>
-<p align="center"> Herhangi bir Discord sunucusunu herhangi bir izin almadan kopyalayan bir selfbot. </p>
+<p align="center"> A selfbot that copies any Discord server without any permission. </p>

 ---

 ## Credits:

-Script'i yazan kişi [777PlayZ](https://github.com/777PlayZ "777PlayZ").
-Bu kod bir lisansla korunmuyor, kopyalayıp paylaşma hakkım var.
+The person who wrote the script is [777PlayZ](https://github.com/777PlayZ "777PlayZ").
+This code is not protected by a license, I have the right to copy and share.

 **19/03/2023**